danielkaichis/SportsSalaryManager/README.md

 # Instructions for Grader

-- You can generate the first required event related to adding Xs to a Y by loading/creating a team and clicking add player from the first page.
+- You can generate the first required event related to adding players to a team by loading/creating a team and clicking add player from the first page.
-- You can generate the second required event related to adding Xs to a Y by
+- You can generate the second required event related to adding players to a team by clicking the view all contracts button.
+This will display a more detailed view of all the players that have been added to the users team.
-- You can locate my visual component by...
+- You can locate my visual component by clicking view contract of one player, or by clicking view all contracts.
+The images are the dollar signs beside each contract.
-- You can save the state of my application by...
+- You can save the state of my application by clicking the save/load button in the top left corner and then clicking save, or by hiting the close button, where you will be prompted by a popup to save your team.
-- You can reload the state of my application by...
+- You can reload the state of my application by clicking yes to the first popup that prompts the user to load a team when the application starts, or at any time by clicking the save/load button and then clicking load from the main page.